Fed up with old-fashioned banking restrictions disrupting your international lifestyle?

 It’s really easy to apply for a new account from within the Starling app.

-Starling business accounts are suitable for sole traders, limited companies, and partnerships.
+Starling business current accounts are suitable for sole traders and limited companies (but not for partnerships).
 The basic account is free to use, with a variety of paid add-ons available for a range of business needs.

 What’s more, Starling’s customer support is available 24/7, totally free, and (importantly!) you get to speak with actual humans, rather than just chatbots.